 The carrying amounts of the leasehold land which is located in the PRC under the medium-term lease where its manufacturing facilities are primarily located and office buildings.
 The Group is the registered owner of these leasehold land.
 Lump sum payments were made upfront to acquire these property interests from their previous owners, and there are no longer payments to be made under the term of the land lease, other than payments based on rateable values set by the relevant government authorities.
 These payments vary from time to time and are payable to the relevant government authorities.
-These payments of these owned properties are presented separately only if the payment can be allocated reliably.
+The leasehold land components of these owned properties are presented separately only if the payment can be allocated reliably.

-In addition to the portfolio of short-term leases for office which are regularly entered into by the Group, whereby the Group entered into short-term leases for office during the years ended 31 December 2023 and 2022.
-As at 31 December 2023, there was no outstanding lease commitments relating to short-term leases (2022: nil).
+In addition to the portfolio of short-term leases for office which are regularly entered into by the Group, whereby the Group entered into short-term leases for office during the years ended 31 December 2024 and 2023.
+As at 31 December 2024 and 2023, there was no outstanding lease commitments relating to short-term leases.